Small Models Have Emotions, Too!

 | JA | 0.888 (p=0.000) | -0.885 (p=0.000) | 0.151 (p=0.426) | 0.079 (p=0.678) |

-However find strangely enough that PC1 is encoding both valence and arousal accurately.
+However, we strangely find that PC1 is encoding both valence and arousal accurately.
 We believe this may come from our chosen poles and will experiment further to see if we can get a stronger result.
 The most interesting part about our findings here is the cross-linguistic consistency which again hints at a shared representational geometry.

 Cross-Layer RSA

 Let’s take a look to see if emotion probe structure is stable across layers.
-We do a form of RSA (Representaional Similarity Analysis) using pairwise cosine similarity matrices.
-The lower layers, more responsible for lower level representations and syntax, have low similarity, but this quickly becomes stables as we progress into the middle layers.
+We do a form of RSA (Representational Similarity Analysis) using pairwise cosine similarity matrices.
+The lower layers, more responsible for lower level representations and syntax, have low similarity, but this quickly becomes stable as we progress into the middle layers.

 Summary